mongodb/leafygreen-ui/packages/table/README.md

 ![npm (scoped)](https://img.shields.io/npm/v/@leafygreen-ui/table.svg)

 #### Temp todos

+- ensure parity between v10 and v11 functionalities
 - propTypes for all exported components
 - import all react-table and react-virtual exports and export them from our package
 - styles for disabled rows and clickable rows
+- remove unused imports
+- replace all instances of unnecessary `any` types
+- ensure TS types are failsafe
+- resolve any UI discrepancies
+- write tests

 ## Installation